use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 ## Future Plans

 1. Develop, deploy and maintain - including system monitoring, feature development and support to the team which responsible for PVM compilation process.
-2. Device and develop non-functional requirements that are required at scale such as - server/browser caching, horizontal/vertical scaling, message brokers and redesign for the underling architecture.
+2. Devise and develop non-functional requirements that are required at scale such as - server/browser caching, horizontal/vertical scaling, message brokers and redesign for the underling architecture if needed.
 3. Support Green/Blue Deployments (zero down time deployment) if system is widely used and there an going developement.

 ## Additional Information :heavy_plus_sign: